tudat-team/tudat-space/docs/source/user-guide/project-updates/migration-guide.rst

 No action is required to migrate for this modification.
 All v0.9 interfaces remain valid and are not deprecated.
 For various applications, it will not be relevant whether the ``float`` or ``Time`` representation is used internally, and inputs and outputs using ``float`` continue to be valid as they were before.
 Even for applications where the use of the high-accuracy internal time representation improves numerical results, it will often still be sufficient to provide the input and output at the original ``float`` representation.

-Merging of ``tudatpy`` repositories
+Merging of ``tudatpy`` repositories and conda packages
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The previous tudat-bundle structure (where tudat, tudatpy, and tudatpy-examples were maintained as separate repositories) has been simplified.
-The core tudat codebase is now included as a subdirectory within the tudatpy repository, which contains both the C++ source code and the Python bindings.
+The previous structure of the project, with separate conda packages and code repostories for tudat (underlying C++ models) and tudatpy (Python exposure), as well as a tudat-bundle repositories for developers to compile both tudat and tudatpy concurrently, has been a source of various complications and inconsistencies.
+The codebase from the original tudat repository is now included as a subdirectory within the tudatpy repository (with some reorganization), which contains both the C++ source code and the Python bindings.
 The tudatpy-examples repository still exists, now as a submodule within tudatpy.
-The tudat-bundle repository has been deprecated and is effectively replaced by tudatpy.
+The tudat-bundle repository has been deprecated, developers now compile the tudatpy repository directly.

 The CMake configuration from tudat has been merged into the main CMakeLists.txt of tudatpy, resulting in a unified build system.
 The tudatpy repository now follows a mirrored structure: each component has its own tudat (for C++) and tudatpy (for Python) subdirectories.
 In general, the core logic is located in the tudat folders, while Python bindings and Python-only functionality are placed under the tudatpy folders.
+The build logic is now largely identical for developing, testing and deploying.

-Where files were previously duplicated or mirrored between tudat and tudatpy, they have now been consolidated—typically by keeping the version from tudatpy when the content was identical.
+Where some files were previously duplicated or mirrored between tudat and tudatpy, they have now been consolidated—typically by keeping the version from tudatpy when the content was identical.

-[WHAT ELSE IS WORTH MENTIONING, @ALFONSO?
-PERHAPS THE AZURE BUILD, and something else...]
+The tudat conda package and tudat-feedstock repository are now longer used with this change.
+The tudatpy conda package now contains both the underlying C++ models and the Python exposure.

 Why was this needed?
 ===================